-- Exercise is an important component of a healthy lifestyle. - Exercise has physical, mental and social benefits. - Exercise works on all the body systems. - Movement occurs when muscles contract. - Muscles obtain energy from food.
-Some glucose is stored in the muscles and liver as glycogen. - Cells get energy from glucose in the process called respiration. - Aerobic respiration uses oxygen to produce energy: - Glucose + Oxygen → Energy + Carbon Dioxide + Water - When aerobic exercise occurs; - o muscles contract and some energy is used, - muscle contractions produce heat warm up, - o carbon dioxide is excreted by the lungs. - Need aerobic exercise when one exercises over a lengthy period of time.
-Examples of type of exercise. - Anaerobic respiration occurs without oxygen: - ∘ Glucose → Energy + Lactic Acid - When anaerobic exercise occurs; - less energy is produced than aerobic respiration, - ° lactic acid produced causes pain and fatigue.
-Muscles are less efficient and eventually stop working; - lactic acid is removed by breathing in more oxygen.
-This extra oxygen at the end of anaerobic exercise is called oxygen debt. - Anaerobic respiration is used for short periods of intense exercise. - Examples of aerobic and anaerobic exercises. - Training is a programme and a procedure used to improve performance. - Training principles are; - Specificity, - Overload, - Progression, - Reversibility. - The effects of too much exercise through over-training. - Training methods; explanation of different types and their benefits; - Circuit training explanation of different types and exercises. - Weight training (strength training) a method of training using weights.
-Training can be; - Isotonic (Dynamic) involves muscle shortening.
+- Exercise is an important component of a healthy lifestyle. - Exercise has physical, mental and social benefits. - Exercise works on all the body systems. - o Movement occurs when muscles contract. - o Muscles obtain energy from food.
+Some glucose is stored in the muscles and liver as glycogen. - Cells get energy from glucose in the process called respiration. - Aerobic respiration uses oxygen to release energy: - Glucose + Oxygen → Energy + Carbon Dioxide + Water - When aerobic exercise occurs: - o muscles contract and some energy is used, - o muscle contractions release heat warm up, - o carbon dioxide is excreted by the lungs. - Need aerobic exercise when one exercises over a lengthy period of time.
+Examples of type of exercise. - Anaerobic respiration occurs without oxygen: - Glucose → Energy + Lactic Acid - When anaerobic exercise occurs: - Less energy is produced than aerobic respiration, - o Excess lactic acid causes pain and fatigue.
+Muscles are less efficient and eventually stop working. - Lactic acid is removed by breathing in more oxygen.
+This extra oxygen at the end of anaerobic exercise is called oxygen debt. - Anaerobic respiration is used for short periods of intense exercise. - Examples of aerobic and anaerobic exercises. - Training is a programme and a procedure used to improve performance. - o Training principles are: - Specificity, - Overload, - Progression, - Reversibility. - The effects of too much exercise through over-training. - o Training methods; explanation of different types and their benefits. - o Circuit training explanation of different types and exercises. - Weight training (strength training) a method of training using weights. - o Training can be: - Isotonic (Dynamic) involves muscle shortening.
 Examples, advantages and disadvantages. - Isometric (Static) muscles contract but stay the same length.
-Examples, advantages and disadvantages. - Plyometrics alternative method of power training. - Fartlek training method of training which improves aerobic and anaerobic energy systems. - Example of this type of Fartlek training.
+Examples, advantages and disadvantages. - o Plyometrics alternative method of power training. - o Fartlek training method of training which improves aerobic and anaerobic energy systems. - Example of this type of Fartlek training. - Used in a variety of sports, e.g. cycling and skiing.